gbtami/pychess-variants/README.md

 ## Liantichess

-Liantichess is a free, open-source antichess server designed to play antichess variants.
+Liantichess is a free, open-source antichess server designed to play antichess and antichess variants.

 Currently supported games are: